-- Review maps provided with this BYDA response and confirm the location of your work site is correct. - Review the APA Guidelines for Works Near Existing Gas Assets and clearly understand requirements relating to my scope of work.
+- Review maps provided with this BYDA response and confirm the location of your work site is correct. - Complete the Work in the Vicinity of Critical Gas Assets request form and submit to APA. - I have received contact from APA to confirm details of proposed work. - I have reviewed the APA Guidelines for Works Near Existing Gas Assets and clearly understand requirements relating to my scope of work. - I have received authority to proceed with work from APA.